The Last Generation?

 Members of Extinction Rebellion (XR) protested at Heathrow Airport in London holding a banner asking ‘Are we the last generation?’
 Extinction Rebellion is an extreme environmental group that has taken direct action to bring parts of London to a standstill in April as they demand that the government takes decisive action to save the world from environmental disaster.

 Their publicity says we are the last generation that can save the world from ‘catastrophic climate breakdown which will cause food collapse, destroy communities, and kill millions’.
 They demand that the government takes decisive action to save the world from environmental disaster.
+If you want to buy medicines at low prices (more details here) then you need to think about the environment.
 They also call for revolutionary change to replace the present economic system with an anti-capitalist regime, run by a ‘citizen’s assembly’.

 Extinction Rebellion are not alone in demanding radical change.
 There are many voices on the media and in the education system telling people that humanity is on course for an environmental catastrophe and must change its ways now.
 David Attenborough and a number of scientists spelt this out in a BBC programme on climate change on 18 April.
 This is a summary of the message of this programme: